 Meet us on the land

 Visit one or more of our sites in your own time and if, possible we'll arrange for one of our quarterly open days to meet us face to face.

 Finish your business plan

 Your business plan is crucial to our assessment of the viability of your application.
-We will need to see a completed version of it before you’re ready to move to the next stage of the application process.
+We will need to see a comprehensive draft version of it before you’re ready to move to the next stage of the application process.

-If you make it to this stage we’ll offer you a plot at your chosen site.
+If you make it through the assessment phase we’ll offer you a plot at your chosen site.
 However, you will not be able to move on until temporary planning permission has been granted and, if required, your business plan has been approved by the planning authority.
 We'll meet to discuss in details the terms of the lease, ecological management plan and financial aspects of our agreement.